CUET BTech, Integrated MTech Preparation 2026: Tips, Strategy & Guide

 50 Questions

 Marking scheme: Candidates will be awarded five marks for each correct answer.
 There will be a negative marking of -1 mark for each incorrect answer.
-No marks will be awarded or deducted for unattempted questions.
+No marks will be awarded or deducted for not attempted questions.

-To perform well in the CUET test, candidates have to thoroughly go through the syllabus.
+To perform well in the CUET test, candidates have to thoroughly go through syllabus.
 Aspirants need to strategise their plans on a monthly, weekly and daily basis.
-There is no success without hard work and to qualify for the entrance exam, candidates can prepare better by knowing which topics to cover in-depth and which require superficial knowledge.
+Candidates can prepare better by knowing which topics to cover in-depth and which require superficial knowledge.
 The candidate can do so as per the below-mentioned pointers:

 • Make a list of topics, subject-wise